kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     }
     ```

-2. Expose the lambda through an [API Rule](/components/serverless-v2/#tutorials-expose-the-lambda-with-an-api-rule), and access the lambda's external address.
+2. Expose the function through an [API Rule](/components/serverless-v2/#tutorials-expose-the-function-with-an-api-rule), and access the function's external address.
 You should get this result:

     ```text
     Redis port: 6379